venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 ## Instructions

-1. Create a new Microsoft email at Create account (live.com)
+1. Create a new Microsoft email at live.com in Email format <6+2>@outlook.com example: mandalrt@outlook.com, Password: Give as per your choice.
-Email: <6+2>@outlook.com example: mandalrt@outlook.com
-Password: Give as per your choice
-First name and Last name as per the registration at UC.
 Save this information for your future use in the course.

-2. Join the Microsoft 365 Developer Program using the email created at [Developer Program | Microsoft 365 Dev Center by clicking Join](https://developer.microsoft.com/en-us/microsoft-365/dev-program)
+2. Join the Microsoft 365 Developer Program using the email created in above step [Developer Program | Microsoft 365 Dev Center by clicking Join](https://developer.microsoft.com/en-us/microsoft-365/dev-program)

 3. You will need to give below details to begin with, use ‘<6+2>Dev’ as your company in my case it was ‘mandalrtDev’